ksator/automation_summit_Q3_2018/README.md

 ## Request Tracker

-There is a Request Tracker docker image available https://hub.docker.com/r/netsandbox/request-tracker/
+There is a Request Tracker Docker image available https://hub.docker.com/r/netsandbox/request-tracker/

 ### Pull a Request Tracker Docker image on the ubuntu host ```minion1```